-UNION PACIFIC'S FOURTH QUARTER 2016 Positive Train Control Update
+UNION PACIFIC'S FIRST QUARTER 2017 Positive Train Control Update

-Union Pacific continues to make strides implementing positive train control, closing 2016 with several key milestones:
+Union Pacific continues to make strides implementing positive train control.
+Accomplishments in the first quarter 2017 include:

-- More than a quarter of track segments are PTC-ready.
-These 59 track segments, or subdivisions, are equipped with wayside devices (signals, switches and radios) and have defined GPS coordinates, which identify thousands of precise locations for systemwide PTC coordination.
-The PTC-ready segments cover a wide swath of UP's Western Region, from Southern California to Portland; from Portland to Pocatello, Idaho; and from Roseville, California, through Reno to Elko, Nevada. - Training efforts continue with more than 7,000 employees educated on PTC operations.
-Diverse training materials are tailored to a variety of employee roles, including engineer, conductor, dispatcher, maintenance of way/engineering, mechanical, signal, telecom and information technologies.
+- Preparing 18 additional track segments for PTC operations, bringing the total number of track segments to 77 (26% complete).
+These 18 track segments are equipped with wayside devices (signals, switches and radios) and have defined GPS coordinates, which identify thousands of precise locations for systemwide PTC coordination.
+The first quarter's new PTC-ready segments stretch from western Idaho east through Pocatello; across northeastern Nevada along two sets of main lines leading to Ogden and Salt Lake City, Utah; and southwest of Salt Lake City.
+These newly ready lines build on progress completed in 2016 covering a wide swath of UP's Western Region, from Southern California to Portland; from Portland to Pocatello, Idaho; and from Roseville, California, through Reno to Elko, Nevada. - Educating more than 5,000 additional employees on PTC operations, bringing the total number of employees trained to about 12,500 (31%).
+Diverse training materials are tailored to a variety of employee roles, including engineer, conductor, dispatcher, maintenance of way/engineering, mechanical, signal, telecom and information technologies. - Increasing by 1,500 the number of route miles in PTC operation, bringing the total number of route miles in Revenue Service Demonstration (RSD) to 3,950 (19%).

-While the FRA notes only 111 (2%) UP locomotives are PTC equipped, more than 3,600 are fully PTC equipped with the exception of a single component: the PTC-compatible, crash-hardened memory ('black box').
-We expect to make significant locomotive installation progress in 2017 as the supplier-related black box issue is resolved.
+While the FRA notes only 507 (9%) UP locomotives are PTC equipped, nearly 4,000 are fully PTC equipped with the exception of a single component: the PTC-compatible, crash-hardened memory ("black box").
+We expect to make significant locomotive installation progress in the second half of 2017 as the supplier-related black box issue is resolved.

-Union Pacific is running PTC operations on nearly 2,500 route miles in California, Oregon, Idaho, Nevada and Washington as part of revenue service demonstration (RSD), an ongoing and multifaceted test of the PTC system in a defined rail corridor.
-Upon FRA approving UP's safety plan, these miles will become officially PTC operable and our progress will increase significantly from the 0% noted by the FRA.
+Union Pacific is running PTC operations on nearly 4,000 route miles in California, Oregon, Idaho, Nevada and Washington as part of revenue service demonstration (RSD), an ongoing and multifaceted test of the PTC system in a defined rail corridor.
+Upon FRA approving UP's safety plan, these miles will become officially PTC operable.